 #1: Review Summary

-Harris Bed Bug Killer spray, popular as the “vermin slayer”, by P F Harris a range of pests including bed bugs, roaches (check other roach killers), lice, and ants.
+Harris Bed Bug Killer spray, famous as the “vermin slayer,” by PF Harris a range of pests including bed bugs, roaches (check other roach killers), lice, and ants.

 Luckily, this insecticide spray won’t poison kids or pets.
 You can spray on your carpets, furniture, and chairs.
-It’s easy and the residue will remain on the surfaces for long.
+It’s easy, and the residue will remain on the surfaces for a long.